hongtaoh/ica_authors/README.md

 Note that I found one person who uses anonymous name: https://academic.oup.com/ct/article/8/4/381/4201775.
 I then updated the script of `get_paper_and_author_with_type.py` in the workflow.
 Now this issue is solved.

+There are 84 scholars whose first name is initials only.
+With `2022-12-09-create-initials_df.ipynb`, I created a spreadsheet for coders to check the results.

 ## Notebooks

 These are exploratory notebooks.